Skip to main content

 Admission requirements and choice of school

-To be eligible for nipiagogeio (pre-school) children must be at a legally specified age, i.e. on 31st December of the year of enrolment, a child must have reached the minimum age of 4 years.
+According to presidential decree 79/2017 in order to enroll in pre-school (nipiagogeio) children must be at a legally specified age, i.e. on 31st December of the year of enrolment, a child must have reached the minimum age of 4 years.

 • They are siblings of students attending the same or a co-located pre-school or a co-located primary school.